-Council is proposing to continue to leave kerbside collection of residual waste, recycling and green waste entirely to the private market, as outlined on the previous pages.
-However, we do plan to more proactively inform and educate the community on the options for kerbside collection during the first year of the plan, and then undertake a survey of residents during the second year of the plan to ascertain the number of residents using private contractors for kerbside collection, how much they are spending, and whether the services are meeting their needs.
-Council will use the information from the survey to help determine if the system needs to be improved and how this could be done.
+At this stage, Council will continue to leave kerbside collection of residual waste, recycling and green waste entirely to the private market, as outlined on the previous pages.
+However, we do plan to more proactively inform and educate the community on the options for kerbside collection and then undertake a survey of residents to ascertain the number of residents using private contractors for kerbside collection, how much they spend, and whether the services are meeting their needs.
+Council will use the information from the survey to help determine if the system needs to be improved and how.

 Overall, the current system is aligned with Council's goals and objectives, particularly in terms of personal choice, reducing rates impact and incentivising waste minimisation through user pays.
-However, the volume of recycled material is likely to be lower than with a rates-funded service, and there is a higher risk of illegal dumping (although there has been no noticeable or measurable increase in incidents).
+However, the volume of recycled material is likely to be lower than with a rates-funded service, and there is a higher risk of illegal dumping.